space-sh/space/README.md

 ### First steps
 _Space_ is now installed.
 Run `space -h` anywhere to read the help instructions.
+For a simple module example, please refer to EXAMPLE section in the [user manual page](doc/space.md).
+For more advanced modules, check out the [Spacefile.yaml](Spacefile.yaml) and [Spacefile.sh](Spacefile.sh) files and the core modules located at [https://gitlab.com/space-sh](https://gitlab.com/space-sh).

 For more information, please refer to the documentation files located in the `doc` directory or the man pages.
 For the latest news and online reference, please visit [https://space.sh](https://space.sh).

+Further questions can be asked via the [GitLab Issues](https://gitlab.com/space-sh/space/issues) page.

 ## Contributing